We’ve reached the end of season 9 and, safe to say, it’s a season that will be remembered as one of the better in Doctor Who’s long history.

 And the trailer for the Christmas special looks likes so. much. fun.
 Fingers crossed.
 I want an episode with River Song I can get behind.

-Emily Asher-Perrin is gonna spend the rest of the week thinking about Clara and Me in their ridiculous diner TARDIS.
+Emmet Asher-Perrin is gonna spend the rest of the week thinking about Clara and Me in their ridiculous diner TARDIS.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.